If you want to learn how to manage your money, you need to adopt a DIY mentality.

 Be emotionally strong

 Investing is as much a psychology as it is finance.
 We’ve all heard the horror stories of people losing all their money and going bankrupt because of the stock market.
 We’ve all been warned to keep out of the market because ‘investing is risky’.
 Well, I more than disagree.
 The market returns an average of 8% every year.
 That’s it.
 Punto.
 Nothing else.
 Don’t look at the decreases and increases, stay away from the daily financial news.
 Have faith in your money baby.
+Do not fall trap of investing myths.

 Investing is as much a psychology as it is finance